Welcome to UCSB! - UCEAP Reciprocal Exchange

 Where can I find more information about on-campus jobs and internships?

 The best places to find information about on-campus jobs and internships related to your field of study are Career Services and your academic department at UCSB.
 To maintain J-1 visa status, you must be employed on campus or find internships related to the field of study on your DS-2019 form.
-You must also obtain permission from the UCSB EAP Office and the Office of International Students and Scholars (OISS) before starting employment or an internship program.
-If you are interested in these opportunities, consult your UCSB EAP Reciprocal Exchange Coordinator early!
+You must also obtain permission from the Office of International Students and Scholars (OISS) before starting employment or an internship.
+If you are interested in these opportunities, consult the UCSB EAP Reciprocal Exchange Coordinator early!

 How do I open a U.S. bank account?